avaframe/AvaFrame/docs/moduleAna5Utils.rst

   The **tt-diagram** requires info on an avalanche path (see :ref:`moduleAna3AIMEC:ana3AIMEC: Aimec`).
   The simulated **range-time diagram** requires info on the x, y coordinate of the radar location, a point in the direction of the field of view, the aperture angle and the width of the range gates.
-  The maximum approach velocity indicatd in the diagrams is computed as the ratio of the distance travelled by the front and the respective time needed for two increments along the path/ radar's field of view.
+  The maximum approach velocity indicated in the diagrams is computed as the ratio of the distance travelled by the front and the respective time needed for two increments along the path/ radar's field of view.